 In-situ ice growth from vapor phase: The geometric structure of ice that grows directly in the subsurface from the vapor phase has only been incompletely studied.
 One-dimensional models show that there are two deposition modes, a volumetric mode where ice gradually grows at a range of depths, and a vertical mode, where the ice table moves purely upward.
 In the volumetric mode, the ice initially grows in the form of vertical tendrils.
 These tendrils then merge and they contain bubbles.

 I1/4-Milankovitch Theory: The symbol I stands for insolation (incoming solar radiation).
-When ice is buried it responds to mean surface temperature more than to peak surface temperature.
+When ice is buried, it responds to mean surface temperature more than to peak surface temperature.
 One may think that mean temperature is related to mean insolation, but this is not the case on Mars.
 In the idealized case of a body without atmosphere and negligible thermal conductivity, the surface temperature is proportional to I1/4, based on the Stefan-Boltzmann law.
 The annual time averages <.> of insolation can be studied as a function of latitude and orbital parameters. <I1/4>, compared to <I>, depends more on precession (or, more precisely, on a factor known as Milankovitch index) than on obliquity.
 On Mars at around 60° latitude, annual mean temperature changes with the periodicity of precession cycles and varies little with obliquity cycles.
-The mean temperature at most other latitudes is dominated by obliquity variations.
+At most other latitudes, the mean temperature is dominated by obliquity variations.